 CREDIT WHERE CREDIT IS DUE

-A number of my friends have helped and contributed to this project in a number of ways and deserve recognition for the part they've played in this creative endeavour.
+A number of friends have contributed to this project with education, recommendation, inspiration and more, and deserve recognition for the part they've played in this creative endeavour.
 Featured, are these amazing people and the roles they've played in this:

 Carrie Michaels- Huge source of inspiration for the early ideas and responsible for bringing James Dupont's character to life.
 The original concepts for this project wouldn't have even existed without their influence.